 1.6We may track your response to our advertisements, e-mails and content, determine your ability to receive HTML-based e-mail messages, learn how many users open an e-mail and allow our service providers to compile aggregated statistics about an e-mail campaign that we are running.
 This information may be shared, only when anonymised, with third parties to assist them in understanding the performance of advertising in our Digital Services.

 1.8Third-party analytics tools collect non-personal information such as how often you visit our website, the web pages you visit, add-ons, and other analytics data that assists us in improving our services.
 These tools might include Google Analytics, Google AdWords conversion tracking, Google Tag Manager, or Facebook Ads conversion tracking.
 Third-party cookies may be placed on your computer by a service provider to us, for example, to help us understand how our platform is being used.
 Third-party cookies may also be placed on your device by our business partners to advertise the service to you elsewhere on the Internet.
 We reserve our rights to modify, add or remove any third-party analytics tools.
 By using Detector Inspector, you consent to the processing of any non-personal data these tools will collect in the way and for the purposes described above.

 2. HOW WE USE YOUR INFORMATION AND WHEN WE MAY DISCLOSE IT

-2.1We collect personal information from you and/or your real estate agent or property manager who engages us to provide you with the our services, so that we can carry out our business activities and functions as well as to provide you with a high standard of customer service.
+2.1We collect your personal information from you and/or your Agent who engages us to provide you with our products or Services, so that we can carry out our business activities and functions as well as to provide you with a high standard of customer service.
 In order to do this, we collect, hold, use and/or disclose your personal information for the following legal basis (“primary purposes”):

 |(d)||to send you additional materials relating to us and services that may be of interest to you;|